AtoshDustosh/thesis-project/README.md

 And kmers containing bases 'N', 'M' or 'R' will be ignored.

-The format of output file follows: [pos,string_kmer] no whitespace or tab allowed
+The format of output file is as follows. no whitespace or tab allowed.

-    # [id_chrom,pos_start,pos_end]  (this is the comment line)
+    # [id_chrom,pos_start,pos_end,char_input,char_output]  (this is the comment line)
-    [123212421, ACGTATATACCCAATGA]
-    [241241321, GGACCAGGTATATAACA]
-    [532431111, AGCTAGATGATCGATGC]
+    [1,123212421,ACGTATATACCCAATGA,C,G]
+    [1,241241321,GGACCAGGTATATAACA,G,A]
+    ...
+    [2,532431111,AGCTAGATGATCGATGC,T,T]

+id_chrom, pos_start and pos_end are all 1-based like in the input file.
+But pos_start and poss_end indicate the absolute positions on the whole genome.

-The program will try to fiter duplicated kmers from the same interval, but doesn't promise of identity of every kmer.
+The program will try to fiter duplicated kmers from the same interval, but doesn't promise of uniqueness of every kmer.
 And the program will not consider filtering duplicated kmers among different intervals.

+- About char_input and char_output:

+      reference  ...
+AAAAAAAAAAAAAAAAACCCCCCCCCCCCCCCCCGGGGGGGGGGGGG ...
+      kmer_i                          CCCCCCCCCCCCCCCCC
+      char_input(kmer_i) = A
+      char_input(kmer_i) = G

+  They are not the first and the last char of the kmer, but the first chars beside the kmer on the reference genome.

+  When we extract the char_input and char_output of a kmer, we cannot simply extract the (k+2)mer and select the first and last bases.
+That's not valid.
+Because when you do this, you need to expand the interval towards both sides by 1 base.
+Afte that, another variant might be integrated in the process, and results will be different.

 ### Description of Process

+We suppose kmers at the end of the chromosome or at the beginning will be ignored.

 #### Extraction of Kmers from Original Sequence